 HVAC service manager, $71,176 average salary

-HVAC technicians are needed across the nation, but even more so in Florida, California, Texas, New York and Illinois.
-According to hvacclasses.org, these states employ the most HVAC workers and are going through explosive construction growth.
+HVAC technicians are desired across the nation, but even more so in Florida, California, Texas, New York and Illinois.
+According to hvacclasses.org, these states employ the most HVAC workers and are going through major construction growth.
 Here’s why:

 Where HVAC Technicians Will Be in High Demand in the Future